strapi/strapi/docs/3.0.0-beta.x/guides/databases.md

 :::

 ::: danger WARNING
-We recommend replacing sensitive (eg. "URI string" above) information in your database.json files before uploading your project to a public repository such as GitHub.
-For more information about using environment variables, please read [dynamic configurations](../concepts/configurations.md#dynamic-configurations).
+We recommend replacing sensitive (eg. "URI string" above) information in your database configuration files before uploading your project to a public repository such as GitHub.
+For more information about using environment variables, please read [configurations](../concepts/configurations.md).

 :::